English Opening: e6

 History and Notable Players

 It arises from the English Opening.
-Among the most prolific practitioners on the White side are Normunds Miezis (245 games), Wolfgang Uhlmann (133 games), Viktor Korchnoi (127 games).
-On the Black side, notable exponents include Glenn C Flear (115 games), Evgeny Sveshnikov (108 games), Eduardas Rozentalis (92 games).
+Among the most prolific White practitioners are Normunds Miezis (245 games), Wolfgang Uhlmann (133 games), Viktor Korchnoi (127 games).
+Black-side regulars include Glenn C Flear (115 games), Evgeny Sveshnikov (108 games), Eduardas Rozentalis (92 games).

 Main Lines and Variations